JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 Hyperlink support

 - .URL `string` - the URL for the batch in the Brewfather app.
-You can use this to add a hyperlink to the segment if you are using a terminal that supports it and the segment has `"enable_hyperlink":true` in it's properties.
+You can use this to add a hyperlink to the segment if you are using a terminal that supports it and the segment has `"enable_hyperlink":true` in it's properties.  `.DefaultString` has this by default.

   Hyperlink formatting example

   ````json
   {